ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 This one is easy, because we're not going to compile Vim, but there are some tricks if you aren't familiar with Windows.

-Go the [the Vim.org download page](https://www.vim.org/download.php), download the exe file for your architecture (32 or 64 bit), run it, and accept all the defaults.
+Go to [Releases · vim/vim-win32-installer (github.com)](https://github.com/vim/vim-win32-installer/releases), download the exe file for your architecture (32 or 64 bit), run it, and accept all the defaults.
 This will add a few icons to your desktop that you probably don't want, but it's easy to delete them later.

 The installer will add Vim to your Path environment variable, but it may *not* update an existing Vim path.
 So, if you have `C:\Program Files\Vim\vim90` in your path, the installer may not update that to `C:\Program Files\Vim\vim91` (or whatever the current version is as you are reading this).